deanchumash/RB4InstrumentMapper/README.md

    ![WinUSB configuration, right side](Docs/Images/Readme/usb-configure-right.png)

-   - Note that games that natively support the device will no longer work directly with it until you uninstall the WinUSB driver, you will have to use RB4InstrumentMapper.
-   - If you want to remove this limitation, you can hit the `Revert Driver` button on the device, after which those games will work with it again.
+   - Note that games that natively support the device will no longer work directly with it until you uninstall the WinUSB driver.
+Hit the `Revert Driver` button on the device to do so, after which those games will work with it again.
-   - After you do this, RB4InstrumentMapper will no longer be able to make it usable in other games until you switch the driver back over.

 If you run into any issues with this process, you may try [installing the driver manually](Docs/WinUSB/manual-winusb-install.md).
 This is not recommended for normal use, it should only be used if the Configure Devices menu is not working.
 - This also covers [uninstalling manually](Docs/WinUSB/manual-winusb-install.md#remove-winusb), in case a device gets stuck with the driver installed and RB4InstrumentMapper stops picking it up.